 Workshop Dates: 13th and 20th November; 11th December & 15th January, 19:00-21:30, Venue Roehampton University, Room DU210, Duchesne Building, SW15 5ZH

 ‘A brilliant course with great speakers and made me feel positive about moving to secondary school.’

 ‘I am meeting with my child’s school this week and I will use a lot of this info for our meeting’

 ‘Excellent workshop.
 Very instructive to hear different experiences’

 ‘Thank you.
 As someone who just arrived in London (from New York!) and just navigating this new SEN system, you have been a beacon of hope!’

 Action-attainment's annual workshop programme, to help parents and teachers understand planning for a child’ s transfer from primary to secondary school and beyond is booking up now.
 The workshops are especially relevent now that EHCPs extend to 25 enabling families to plan access to education pathways.

-Educational Reports - how can they help us.
+11th December, Educational Reports, how can they help us.
 What is the impact of a child's cognitive, sensory, social and communication profile on their transition to Secondary School.
 Which reports can help provide evidence of need and support.

 Sinclairs have worked with families to progress young people from Secondary education into mainstream college with special school support for education around professional skills and living independently using the new EHCP.